nothehecat/master-algorithms-rs/1_the_rust_language/README.md

 <br>

+* allocating data on the stack is fast, but limited (~megabytes), allocating data on the heap is expensive and the memory needs to be freed later (~gigabytes).
 * allocating a space in the heap (and returning its pointer) is slower than pushing to the stack. it also requires more work because the allocator must find a larger enough space to hold the data.
 * keeping track of what parts of code are using what data on the heap, minimizing the amount of duplicate data on the heap, and cleaning up unused data on the heap are all problems that ownership addresses.
+* when a vector is modified or created, it allocates from the heap and becomes the owner of that memory. the slice borrows the memory from the vector and when the vector dies or drop, the memory goes.

 * the ownership rules in Rust are:
     - each value has an owner